ajaysvenkat/viridian-jungle-lobster/README.md

 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
    To learn some of the aditional functions that I implemented, I used w3schools.com.
 For quick help, I used stackoverflow.com.
-   When I had a question about reading and outputing data from the slider, I got help from my father who gave me tips that nudged me in the right direction.
+   When I had a question about reading and outputing data from the slider, I got help from my mentor who gave me tips that nudged me in the right direction.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
    [YOUR ANSWER HERE]